JYandev/LoSV-WorldGenProject/README.md

 *(Unfinished)*

-##Acknowledgements
+##Credits and Acknowledgements
-* Thanks to Aron Granberg for his Unity3D friendly build of JsonFX: https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git
+* Credit to Aron Granberg for his Unity3D-friendly build of JsonFX: https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git
 * Thanks to jsonfx for the original JsonFX: https://github.com/jsonfx/jsonfx

 ##License